Engagement drivers

 • The leaders of this organization are often connecting with people at work.

-• The leaders of this organization make themselves available for the employees.
+• The leaders of this organization make themselves available to the employees.

 • The leaders of this organization can be easily reached by the employees.